shamshev/vault-demo/README.md

 Use this new token to login to Web UI

-## Examples
+## Example - read

-1. Read kv from Vault

-1.a.
-Standard situation
+1. Standard situation

 Generate token for read-only access: